fouge/fouge.github.io/_posts/2020-11-09-use-static-assertion.md

 You might want to review some parts of the code you are maintaining to include static assertions now before doing something unfortunate in the future 😉.

+## Checking the configuration

+This is not a static assertion as described in C11 through `static_assert`, but there are other kinds of static values that we can check: macros and flags.

+You probably know and use that one.
+The final goal is the same: do not allow code to compile if it was not intended to work with the defined configuration.

+{% highlight c linenos %}
+#define MY_CUSTOM_CONFIG
+#define MY_CUSTOM_VALUE    1

+// If not defined, the compiler will yield an error
+#ifndef MY_CUSTOM_CONFIG
+#error This implementation is made to work with MY_CUSTOM_CONFIG
+#endif

+// if value cannot be used due to the condition not passing, the compiler
+// yields an error
+#if MY_CUSTOM_VALUE < 2
+#error MY_CUSTOM_VALUE must be at least 2.
+#endif
+{% endhighlight %}

+## Rust

+As you probably know, if you've been reading my articles, Rust is becoming a great contender to C for embedded software.

+Regarding static assertions, Rust has [its crate](https://docs.rs/static_assertions/1.1.0/static_assertions/index.html) ready to be used.
+The crate is made to check types, sizes, configurations and some more use-cases specific to Rust (check that a type does not implement a trait for example)! 👌

+As always, the documentation is well written with some great examples, so make sure to read about all the defined macros and use them extensively! 🦀

 ---

 Breaking compilation as soon as possible is a great way to squash the bugs efficiently, so it should be a habit to use it whenever needed.